AkinyiFO/AkinyiFO/README.md

 - 🌱 I am learning how to be an **AWS Solutions Architect - Professional**.

-- 👯 I’m looking to collaborate on **AWS Solutions Architect - Associate, AWS Developer - Associate*, AWS Certified SysOps Administrator – Associate** and **Android Development** discussions.
+- 👯 I’m looking to collaborate on **AWS Solutions Architect - Associate, AWS Developer - Associate, AWS Certified SysOps Administrator – Associate** and **Android Development** discussions.

 - 💬 Ask me about **AWS** and **Android Development**, though I am yet to catch up on Android Dev for the past year.